sainnhe/khn/content/first-step/build-and-hack-the-linux-kernel.md

 Each stable release will receive bugfix and security updates for a period of time in stable repository, usually until the next stable release is available.
 However, if a stable release becomes a LTS (Long-term Support) release, it'll receive longer support, generally for several years.

-Releases in stable repository is considered stable enough for use in production, so most of the Linux distros choose to package linux kernel from the stable repository, leaving mainline repository for development purpose.
+Releases in stable repository is considered stable enough for use in production, so most of the Linux distros choose to package Linux kernel from the stable repository, leaving mainline repository for development purpose.

 In this book, we'll focus on the latest LTS release at the time of writing, i.e. `v6.12`.
 This tag exists in both mainline repository and stable repository, so you can clone one of them and checkout this tag.
 You may notice that there are many bugfix releases of v6.12 in stable repository, but since bugfixes are not our focus, we mainly focus on the mainline stable release v6.12.
 If you are curious about these bugfixes, you can use git diff to compare and see the differences between various bugfix releases.